Stamp a Stack from Scraps! You Are My Anchor Paper Pumpkin Scraps Tutorial

 Using one of the many extra sentiment pieces, I adhered it to a piece of the blue I had trimmed above and adhered that below the anchors.

 Nothing says nautical like some fun knots!
 I had to learn how to tie some nautical knots for these cards of course, but I think the results are worth it!
-I featured a Carrick Bend on this card, but there are so many fun nautical knots that would look amazing on this card!
-I used an app (Knots 3D) to teach me how to tie it and then I adhered it around the bottom using glue dots and made a simple knot to tie the two ends on the inside of the card.
+A Carrick Bend is featured on this card, but there are so many fun nautical knots that would look amazing on this card!
+Many apps are available, but I used Knots 3D to teach me how to tie it and then I adhered it around the bottom using glue dots.
+Lastly, I made a simple knot to tie the two ends on the inside of the card.

 I had to control myself and not make this one into another shaker card…but there are a few other rows of these leftover cutouts!
 Who knows what will happen when I get a few cups of coffee in me!?!